 “He’s so cleanly.
 Watch!”
-She blew eraser crumbs onto Dan’s side of the table.
-He cringed, brushed the crumbs into his hand, and tossed them into a trashcan.
+She blew eraser-crumbs onto Dan’s side of the table.
+He cringed, brushed the crumbs into his hand, and tossed them in a trashcan.
 “See?
 He didn’t even brush ’em on the floor!”

 “They’re the best!”
 Faith penned a black nose on her eraser.

 “Is it?
 You, last at the table.
 Which animal do you think is best?”